FAFSA

-How to Submit
+How to Submit the FAFSA

-To be considered for any financial aid from the federal government (including federal grants or loans, work study and some scholarships) the Free Application for Federal Student Aid (FAFSA) must be submitted each year.
+To be considered for any financial aid from the federal government (including federal grants or loans, work study and some scholarships) the Free Application for Federal Student Aid (FAFSA)must be submitted each year.

 • FIU School Code: 009635